raceychan/raceychan.github.io/blog/2025-05-26-lihil-auth/content.md

     signup_route_factory(route_path="/signup"),
 )
 ```

+Here, `signin_route_factory` and `signup_route_factory` generate the `/login` and `/signup` routes for you, respectively.
+They handle everything from user registration to login, including password hashing and JWT generation(thanks to supabase).

+You can customize credential type by configuring `sign_up_with` parameter, where you might want to use `phone` instead of `email` for signing up users.

 These routes immediately become available in your OpenAPI docs (/docs), allowing you to explore, debug, and test them interactively(thanks to swagger-ui):